nfdi4objects/n4o-import/README.md

 ### System requirements

-Requires an RDF Triple store, accessible via SPARQL Update and SPARQL Graph Store HTTP protocol.
+Requires an **RDF Triple store**, accessible via SPARQL Update and SPARQL Graph Store HTTP protocol.

 Requires access to the lists of collections and vocabularies.